Provjereno

 Provjereno is a Croatian investigative journalism television news magazine that is broadcast on Nova TV.
-The show was launched in 2007, and airs Thursdays at 10 pm.
-It is hosted by Ivana Paradžiković.
+The show was launched in 2007, and airs Thursdays at 11 pm.
+It is hosted by Ema Branica.

 Provjereno showcases investigative journalism reports which focus on social and political problems in Croatia, but is also well known for its experimental reports and its occasionally more light-hearted segments.

 Because the show often deals with corruption and crime, over the years many of the journalists have received threats.
 Despite this Provjereno is credited with exposing many cases of crime, corruption and governmental negligence in Croatia.

 Format

 Provjereno follows the typical television news magazine format and features four stories every episode.
 Each story is introduced by the presenter after which the story segment itself is shown.

 History

 Provjereno began airing in September 2007 and was, for its first two seasons, hosted by Marija Miholjek.
 In 2009 Ivana Paradžiković took over as host and managing editor of the show.
+In May 2021, after 12 years, Ivana Paradžiković left Provjereno and Nova TV.
+The show is now edited by Mato Barišić and hosted by Ema Branica.